bandsintown/docker-nginx/README.md

 Sometimes, it might be necessary to change the Nginx configuration dynamically for example to add hosts to achieve load balancing.

 The [Alpine Base image](https://github.com/bandsintown/docker-alpine) bundle a [DNS Resolver](https://github.com/janeczku/go-dnsmasq) and [Consul Template](https://github.com/hashicorp/consul-template) in order to achieve this goal.
-With Consul template is easy to create a dynamic loadbalancer based on Nginx dynamic upstreams.
+With Consul template it is easy to create a dynamic load balancer based on Nginx dynamic upstreams.

 To enable Consul template you just have to define an entrypoint and the Consul address: